indigo-astronomy/indigo/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md

 	return INDIGO_OK;
 }
 ```
 One of the few synchronous parts of INDIGO are the driver entry points.
 They are executed synchronously and if they block or take too long to return, this will block or slowdown the entire INDIGO **bus**.
 For that reason the driver entry point functions must return immediately.
-If a timely operation should be performed, it must be started in a background thread or process.
+If a prolonged operation should be performed, it must be started in a background thread or process.
 The easiest way to achieve this is via *indigo_async()* call.

-The main function for the **executable driver** is pretty much a boiler plate code that connects to the INDIGO **bus** and calls the driver entrypoint with *INDIGO_DRIVER_INIT* and when done it calls it again with *INDIGO_DRIVER_SHUTDOWN*:
+The main function for the **executable driver** is pretty much a boiler plate code that connects to the INDIGO **bus** and calls the driver entry point with *INDIGO_DRIVER_INIT* and when done it calls it again with *INDIGO_DRIVER_SHUTDOWN*:

 ```C
 int main(int argc, const char * argv[]) {